General Adult Urology

 What do we offer for urology problems at our hospital?

 Across all facets of adult and pediatric urology, we provide inpatient and outpatient medical as well as surgical services round the clock.
-Our hospital offers monitoring, scheduling, and state-of-the-art care for urological disorders.
+Our hospital offers monitoring, scheduling, and state-of-the-art care for urological disorders from an experienced urologist.

 We take care of your safety and we offer: